openenergymonitor/emontx4/emontx4_emonbase_install.md

 ### 4. **EmonBase Installation**

-- Depending on the installation it may make sense to install the EmonBase next to the EmonTx4 or further away, perhaps near the internet router for ethernet connectivity.
+- Depending on the installation it may make sense to install the EmonBase next to the EmonTx4 or further away, perhaps near the internet router for Ethernet connectivity.
 - The EmonBase can receive data from the EmonTx either via 433Mhz radio or if near by via wired USB connection.
 - If near by, the emonBase can be powered by the emonVs USB-C cable.
-- Altenatively a seperate USB-C power supply will be required if located elsewhere.
+- Alternatively a separate USB-C power supply will be required if located elsewhere.

+### 5. EmonBase setup

+- If the EmonBase is powered up without Ethernet connected it will create a Wi-Fi Access Point called ‘emonpi’.
+Connect to this using password ‘emonpi2016’.
+Browse the IP address http://192.168.42.1 and follow the setup wizard to connect the device to your local Wi-Fi network.
+- Once connected via Wi-Fi or Ethernet the base-station can be accessed via http://emonpi or http://emonpi.local.
+If you are unable to locate the emonBase via this hostname, try using a network scanner app such as 'Fing' or 'Network Analyzer' to list the IP addresses of devices on your network.